massalabs/massa-docs/web3-dev/smart-contracts/getting-started.rst

       return;
    }

-* line 4: `constructor` is a special function that is called when the run smart-contract is deployed.
+* line 4: `constructor` is a special function that is called when the run smart contract is deployed.
-* line 9: `callHelloContract` function initialises an Address object using the address of the deployed smart-contract and then calls the `sayHello` function of the smart contract.
+* line 9: `callHelloContract` function initialises an Address object using the address of the deployed smart contract and then calls the `sayHello` function of the smart contract.
-* line 13: `call` function calls the given function of the smart contract deployed at the given address.
+* line 13: `call` function calls the given function of the smart contract, deployed at the given address.

 Now that everything is ready, we have to build our new contract: